archmetalDBM/GlobaLID-App/doc/instructions.md

 On this page you can explore the data more closely and customise the plots before downloading them for publication.
 It consists of two independent plots.
-Only two options are the same for both plot: the subsetting variable (1a) and the colour palette (1b).
+Only two options are the same for both plots: the subsetting variable (1a) and the colour palette (1b).

 Depending on the number of the selected variables (2), certain kinds of